WatheqAlshowaiter/model-required-fields/README.md

 ## Why?

+### The problem
-I created this package to add tests to a legacy project that didn't have any. \
-I wanted to add tests but couldn't find a factory, so I tried building them. \
-However, it was hard to figure out the required fields for testing the basic functionality since some tables have too many fields.\
+I wanted to add tests to a legacy project that didn't have any.
+I wanted to add tests but couldn't find a factory, so I tried building them.
+However, it was hard to figure out the required fields for testing the basic functionality since some tables have too many fields.

+### The Solution
-To solve this, I created a simple trait that retrieves the required fields easily.\
-Later, I added support for older Laravel versions, as that was where most of the use cases occurred.\
+To solve this, I created a simple trait that retrieves the required fields easily.
+Later, I added support for older Laravel versions, as that was where most of the use cases occurred.
 Eventually, I extracted it into this package.

 So Briefly, This package is useful if: